Sebastian Cabot (explorer): Service to Spain

-Cabot sailed into the wide Río de la Plata and spent five months exploring the estuary.
-He established a fort called San Salvador at the confluence of the Uruguay and the Río San Salvador.
-This was the first Spanish settlement in modern-day Uruguay.

-Leaving the two larger ships there, he sailed up the Paraná River in the brigantine and a galley constructed at Santa Catarina.
-His party constructed a small fort called Santo or Espíritu Santo at the confluence of the Paraná and the Río Carcarañá.
-This was the first Spanish settlement in present-day Argentina; the town of Gaboto was later constructed nearby and named in his honour.
-Losing 18 men to an ambush, Cabot returned to San Salvador, passing Diego García's expedition as he went.
+Cabot then explored the wide Río de la Plata estuary for five months, establishing San Salvador at the confluence of the Uruguay and Río San Salvador, the first Spanish settlement in present-day Uruguay.
+Leaving the two larger ships there, he sailed up the Paraná River in a brigantine and a galley built at Santa Catarina.
+At the junction of the Paraná and the Río Carcarañá, he built Espíritu Santo, the first Spanish settlement in modern-day Argentina.
+The nearby town of Gaboto was later named in his honour.
+After losing 18 men in an ambush, Cabot returned to San Salvador, passing Diego García’s expedition along the way.

-As a result of this encounter, Cabot sent one ship back to Spain.
-The Trinidad sailed on 8 July 1528 with his reports, accusations against the mutineers, and requests for further aid.
-In the spring of 1529, he returned upriver to Espíritu Santo, which he discovered had been overwhelmed and burnt by the Indians during his absence.
-He recovered the cannon and returned to San Salvador.
+Following this meeting, Cabot sent the Trinidad back to Spain on 8 July 1528 with his reports, accusations against the mutineers, and requests for aid.
+In spring 1529, he returned upriver to Espíritu Santo, only to find it had been destroyed by Indigenous attackers during his absence.
+Recovering the cannon, he withdrew to San Salvador.

-At a council on 6 August 1529, he decided to return to Spain.
-Cabot sailed with García to São Vicente.
-Purchasing 50 slaves there, he traveled along the coast of Brazil before heading across the Atlantic, reaching Seville on 22 July 1530, with one ship and 24 men.
+On 6 August 1529, a council decided to return to Spain.
+Cabot and García stopped at São Vicente, where Cabot purchased 50 slaves, then followed the Brazilian coast before crossing the Atlantic.
+He reached Seville on 22 July 1530 with one ship and 24 men.

-He was arraigned on charges from the Crown, by Rojas, and by the families of Rodas and Méndez.
-He was condemned by the Council of the Indies on charges of disobedience, misadministration, and causing the death of officers under his command.
-He was sentenced to heavy fines and a two-year banishment to Oran in North Africa.
+Upon his return, Cabot faced charges from the Crown, from Rojas, and from the families of Rodas and Méndez.
+The Council of the Indies convicted him of disobedience, mismanagement, and causing the deaths of officers, sentencing him to heavy fines and two years’ exile in Oran, North Africa.

-During these proceedings, however, the Emperor of Spain had been absent in Germany.
-Upon his return, Cabot presented him with descriptions of the region.
-Although no pardon is recorded and the fines were still paid, it is known that Cabot never went into exile.
-He retained the post of pilot-major of Spain until 1547.
-Without losing either title or pension, he left Spain and returned to England.
+During the proceedings, the Emperor was absent in Germany.
+On his return, Cabot presented descriptions of the region.
+Although no pardon was recorded and the fines were still paid, Cabot was never exiled.
+He retained the title of pilot-major until 1547 and eventually left Spain for England without losing his title or pension.